 When excavating a hole, trench or any other construction project, there is always the potential to go wrong.
-This blog post will discuss Excavation projects can fail for a number of reasons.
+We will discuss excavation projects can fail for a number of reasons.
 Learn about the where is the typical point of failure in an excavation and how to prevent it.
 By understanding where the risks are, you can take steps to ensure that your excavation project goes smoothly!

 There are a few critical risks involved in any excavation project.
 The significant dangers include either collapse or structural damage.

-- Collapse: The hole might collapse on top of you, burying you alive.
+- Collapse.
+The hole might collapse on top of you, burying you alive.
 This is the number one risk in excavation and can be deadly.
 The trench can cave in from soil failure or a lack of protective systems.

 Typical point of failure.

-Trench: The trench is the most common type of excavation and the most dangerous.
+Trench.
+The trench is the most common type of excavation and the most dangerous.
 The specific point of failure is right at the edge of the channel, where it meets the soil.
 This is where the walls are weakest and can easily collapse.
 Typically we see soil sliding or soil failure from adjoining soil when trenches fail.